 No matter how often you’ve visited Orlando, these top tips for theme parks can help maximize your experience at Walt Disney World Resort, Universal Orlando Resort, SeaWorld Orlando and LEGOLAND Florida Resort.

 Planning a trip to Orlando’s world-famous theme parks?
 Lucky you!
 A day at the parks is always amazing, but as seasoned visitors know, a little planning and knowledge can make it even more so.
-Whether it’s your first visit or you want to refine your approach, here are eight sure-fire tips for having the best theme park adventure ever!
+Whether it’s your first visit or you want to refine your approach, here are eight sure-fire tips for having the best theme park adventure ever.
+Prepare for the adventure of a lifetime in Orlando!

 Save on discount tickets: Orlando Theme Parks & Attractions